lzap/foreman_colly/README.md

         Server foreman.example.com
     </Plugin>

-When Smart Proxy Colly plugin is in use, configure it [accordingly](https://github.com/lzap/smart_proxy_colly).
+When Foreman Smart Proxy Colly plugin is in use, configure it [accordingly](https://github.com/lzap/smart_proxy_colly).

 ## Copyright